pimutils/khal/doc/source/hacking.rst

 only can the proto event be *behind* any or all RECURRENCE-ID events, but also events with different UIDs can be in between.

-We therefore currently first collect all events with the same UID and than sort those by their type (proto or child), and the children by the value of the RECURRENCE-ID property.
+We therefore currently first collect all events with the same UID and then sort those by their type (proto or child), and the children by the value of the RECURRENCE-ID property.